Richard W. Johnson: Personal life

-Richard Woodhouse Johnson was born on February 27, 1827, in Smithland, to James Johnson (1785–1837) and Louisa Harmon Johnson (1790–1837).
-Johnson married Rachael Elizabeth Steele (1826–1891).
-Their sons were Alfred Bainbridge Johnson (1853–1897) and Richard Woodhouse Johnson (1855–1929).
+Richard Woodhouse Johnson was born on February 27, 1827, in Smithland, to James Johnson and Louisa Harmon Johnson.
+Johnson married Rachael Elizabeth Steele; they had two sons.

 Early career

-Johnson graduated from the United States Military Academy in 1849 and up to the time of the American Civil War was employed chiefly on frontier service.
-In 1861 he was commissioned lieutenant colonel of the 3rd Kentucky Cavalry Regiment and soon after was promoted to brigadier general, United States Volunteers.
+Johnson graduated from the United States Military Academy in 1849 and appointed a brevet second lieutenant in the 6th U.S. Infantry.
+Johnson's early career was uneventful during tours on the Canadian and Mexican borders.
+Johnson secured a branch transfer to the 2nd Cavalry in 1855, where he saw action in expeditions against Comanche and Washita warriors.
+Johnson was at the Cavalry School at Carlisle Barracks at the outbreak of the Civil War.
+The War Department appointed Johnson lieutenant colonel of the 3rd Kentucky Cavalry Regiment and soon after was promoted to brigadier general, United States Volunteers.
 As a cavalry commander he took part in the western campaigns of 1861 and 1862.
 On August 21, 1862, he was defeated and captured by Colonel John Hunt Morgan, whom he had been sent to drive out of Tennessee.

 In the Army of the Cumberland

-In 1863 at the Battle of Stones River, Johnson commanded a division on the right flank under Major General Alexander McCook.
-Johnson's command was flanked from its position by the initial Confederate attack.
-At the Battle of Chickamauga, his division of the XX Corps formed part of the command of Maj.
+Johnson was exchanged in December 1862 and took command of a division in the Army of the Cumberland.
+Johnson led his division at the Battle of Stones River.
+Johnson continued in division command during the middle Tennessee campaign of 1863.
+At the Battle of Chickamauga, his division was attached to Maj.
+Gen. Alexander M. McCook's XX Corps.
+On the second day of the battle, Johnston's division fell in with Maj.
 Gen. George Henry Thomas on the Union left.
-During the Battle of Chattanooga, his division was one of the several that charged up Missionary Ridge.
-The next year he commanded a division in the Army of the Cumberland during the invasion of Georgia and was severely wounded at the Battle of New Hope Church on May 28, 1864.
+During the Battle of Chattanooga, Johnson's division was one of the several that charged up Missionary Ridge.
+Johnson remained in division command attached to the XIV Corps (Union Army) commanded by MG John M. Palmer, of the Army of the Cumberland during the Atlanta campaign of 1864.
+Johnson's division performed creditably at all of the major engagements of the campaign until he was severely wounded at the Battle of New Hope Church on May 28, 1864.

-In the midst of the Battle of Utoy Creek, Johnson assumed command of the XIV Corps when the previous commander, John M. Palmer, abruptly resigned due to a rank dispute.
-Johnson briefly led the corps through the rest of August.

-Cavalry service
+Later service

-On August 22, 1864, Johnson was made chief of cavalry of the Military Division of the Mississippi.
-He commanded a cavalry division at the Battle of Nashville.
-On the second day of the battle, Johnson was given the brevet rank of major general of volunteers, supplemented on March 13, 1865, by the brevet rank of brigadier general in the regular army, and on the same day was brevetted major general in the regular army for "gallant and meritorious services during the war".
-Johnson was left behind when Maj.
-Gen. James H. Wilson began his raid into Alabama in 1865.